Scoping a Crypto Accounting Engagement: Volume, Complexity, Access (2026)

 What discovery should capture

-The information request that turns "we do crypto" into a defined scope: wallet/exchange count and type, chains, approximate volume, activity kinds (spot, staking, LPs, lending, NFTs, token grants, treasury), history depth and whether it was ever reconciled, and what access the client can grant.
-The exact checklist is firm-specific; the principle is measure complexity before pricing (part of onboarding crypto clients).
+The information request that turns "we do crypto" into a defined scope captures: wallet and exchange count and type, the chains involved, approximate volume, the activity kinds (spot, staking, LPs, lending, NFTs, token grants, treasury), how far the history goes and whether it was ever reconciled, and what access the client can grant.
+The exact checklist is firm-specific; the principle is to measure complexity before pricing, which feeds straight into onboarding crypto clients.

 Historical state is the swing factor